 Ballesteros v.
 Bangor Hydro-Electric Co., 463 F. Supp.2d 97 (D. Me.
 2006)

 Sidou v.
 UnumProvident Corp., 245 F. Supp.2d 207 (D. Me.
 2003)

 Harvey v.
 Machigonne Benefits Administrators, 122 F. Supp.2d 179 (D. Me.
 2000)

 McGlaughlin v.
 Reynolds, 886 F. Supp.
 902 (1995)

 For nearly ten years, Brent served on the Board of Directors of the Housing Foundation, which has its principal offices in Orono, Maine.
 The Housing Foundation owns and/or manages approximately 600 units of residential, affordable housing in several cities and towns, including Orono.
 Brent also served in the past on the Board of Assessment Appeals for the Town of Orono.

-Brent works out regularly at the New Balance Student Recreation Center on the campus of the University of Maine, he is an avid golfer, and a Denver Broncos fan who attended every Broncos home game from the time he was four years old until he moved to Maine in 1987.
+Brent works out regularly at the New Balance Student Recreation Center on the campus of the University of Maine and he is an avid golfer.

 Brent A. Singer's areas of practice:

 2010 and 2011 Chambers USA Guide Leading Individual